 How to get from Milan to Venice?

 Also known as “The Floating City,” Venice is built on over 100 islands interconnected by more than 400 bridges.
-Its landscape alone is already a masterpiece, but it is made even more beautiful by its architectural grandeur.
+Its landscape alone is already a masterpiece, and it’s made even more beautiful by its architectural grandeur.
 No wonder it is one of the most romantic cities on Earth.

 Venice is best explored on foot or on a gondola.
 Among its highlights are St. Mark’s Basilica and Doge’s Palace, but you’ll find tons of lovely surprises while walking around town.
-As one of Italy’s most romantic cities, it is highly recommended to explore Venice early morning or in the evening, when there are fewer daytrippers and the alleys (and canals) are at its most serene.
+Its many alleys (and canals) are at their most serene in the early morning or in the evening when there are fewer daytrippers on the island.

 Train, Bus or Day Trip?

 There are 3 ways to travel the 280km distance from Milan to Venice: a 3.5-hour train, a 3-hour bus, and a 14-hour day trip.
 Rates range from €14 ($17) to €129 ($156).

 |Train||3 hours 25 minutes||€22 ($27)||Check train tickets|

 The train is a very convenient way to travel from Milan to Venice.
 Trains depart and arrive at the city centres and there are plenty of departures throughout the day.
 Fares start from €22 ($27) and travel time with a regular train is around 3.5 hours.

 The bus is the cheapest option with rates from €14 ($17).
 Unlike the train, buses don’t depart from Milan city centre.
 Also, the departure and arrival times are during odd hours.
 But if you’re looking to save on transport costs, then the bus is the way to go.